HandMatt/rusty-roguelike/readme.md

-# Flappy Dragon
+# Rusty Roguelike

-Welcome to the "Flappy Dragon" Rust project!
-This project is a "Flappy Bird" clone using the Rust game programming library *bracket-lib*.
+Welcome to the "Rusty Roguelike" Rust project!
+This project is a roguelike dungeon crawler game built using the Rust game programming library *bracket-lib*.

 ## Prerequisites